 Heart disease describes a variety of disorders and conditions that affect the heart.
 It is the leading cause of death for both women and men in the United States, but it can be prevented.

-Some risk factors are beyond your control, like your:
+Although heart disease is preventable through modifying lifestyle factors above, some risk factors are beyond your control, like your:

-Your risk increases the older you get.
+- Age: Your risk increases the older you get.

-If you have a male relative with heart disease before the age of 55, or a female relative with heart disease before the age of 65, you may have an increased risk.
+- Family history: If you have a male relative with heart disease before the age of 55, or a female relative with heart disease before the age of 65, you may have an increased risk.
 The more knowledge you have about your family’s medical history, the better.

-African Americans, Mexican Americans, American Indians, native Hawaiians and South Asian Americans have an increased risk of heart disease.
+- Ethnicity: African Americans, Mexican Americans, American Indians, native Hawaiians and South Asian Americans have an increased risk of heart disease.